-SPIRITUAL: Sometimes our disconnect in the modern world can lead to feelings of hopelessness and sadness.
+Sometimes our disconnect in the modern world can lead to feelings of hopelessness and sadness.
 I find that developing a spiritual practice is so important.
 Whilst I am not religious, I did develop my own spiritual connection to the Universe when I was around 18 , after noticing a void and seeking to fill it with something other than superficial trappings.
-I think that any religion and spiritual practice is wonderful if it makes you feel connected to yourself and other humans without judgement, fear or hatred.
-Generally most religion was based exactly on these negative things, as a way to control the way people live, so take away anything that makes you feel bad and leave the essence of loving, all pervasive energy.
-Whether God, Spirit, Buddha, Allah, Pastafarian, Universe, or your Higher Self, what you are looking to connecting is Love.
+I think that any religion and spiritual practice is wonderful if it makes us feel connected to ourselves and other humans without judgement, fear or hatred.
+Generally most religion was based exactly on these negative things, as a way to control the way people live, so take away anything that makes us feel bad and leave the essence of loving, all pervasive energy.
+Whether God, Spirit, Buddha, Allah, Pastafarian, Universe, or our Higher Self, what we are looking to connecting is Love.
 Connecting to this energy gives me a purpose and hope and I think no one should live without inviting this blessing into their life.

 Books that helped me on my journey:

 Emotional Life Of The Brain by Richie Davidson

 Gut and Psychology Syndrome by Dr Campbell Mc Bride

 Getting The Love You Need by Harville Hendrix